AndreArnesson/AssignmentMAMN01/README.md

 In the compass I show the degrees to where you are pointing and also the directions: north, northeast, south and so on.

-I also addedadded the interaction that if you point towards north the background changes color and the phone vibrates.
+I also added the interaction that if you point towards north the background changes color and the phone vibrates.

 To make the compass a bit more personal I decided to draw my own in paint.